The Franchising Model Basics

 - They save resources on research and marketing since they are buying the rights to tested products.

-- In many cases, businesses do not have to re-design their physical locations as there is already a building and décor framework in place.
+- In many cases, businesses do not have to re-design their physical locations as there is already a building and décor framework.

 - There are transferrable management and training procedures that will maximize efficiency in a shorter time.